luigifreda/3dpatrolling/README.md

 # 3D Multi-Robot Patrolling with a Two-Level Coordination Strategy

-**Authors: Luigi Freda**
+**Authors: Luigi Freda, Mario Gianni, Fiora Pirri, Abel Gawel, Renaud Dubé, Roland Siegwart, Cesar Cadena**

 **Maintainer: Luigi Freda**

 This repository *3dpatrolling* will provide a C++ implementation behind our paper titled *3D Multi-Robot Patrolling with a Two-Level Coordination Strategy*.
-It will contains different ROS packages which allow to test the proposed multi-robot strategy withing a V-REP simulation environment.
+It will contains different ROS packages which allow to test the proposed multi-robot strategy within a V-REP simulation environment.

 The multi-robot laser SLAM implementation is available under https://github.com/ethz-asl/laser_slam.
 The segment based localization algorithm can be found at https://github.com/ethz-asl/segmatch.